curityio/aws-phantom-token-lambda-authorizer/README.md

 The AWS API Gateway does not have built-in capabilities for introspecting opaque access tokens.
 It is however possible to extend the capabilities of the gateway with [Lambda Authorizer functions](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).

 The AWS Phantom Token Lambda Authorizer implements the Phantom Token Pattern.
 An opaque access token is passed in the Authorize header to the gateway.
-The gatewat invokes the authorizer that will intrispect the token using the `application/jwt` header in order to receive a JWT in the response.
+The gateway invokes the authorizer that will introspect the token using the `application/jwt` header in order to receive a JWT in the response.

 The authorizer can also be configured to verify that a set of required scopes are present in the `scope` claim in the JWT or otherwise deny access to the requested API.